Men's Health: Early Prostate Cancer Detection Leads to Better Outcomes

 November is Men's Health Awareness Month, a time to highlight health issues affecting men – including prostate cancer.

-According to American Cancer Society, about 288,300 new cases of prostate cancer will be diagnosed this year and 34,700 men will die from the disease.
+According to the American Cancer Society (ACS), about 313,780 new cases of prostate cancer will be diagnosed in 2025 and 35,770 men will die from the disease.

 Because there are often no symptoms associated with early-stage prostate cancer, screening is crucial for early detection, better treatment options and more favorable outcomes for men.

-Radiation oncologist Peter F. Orio, III, DO and urologist Sergio D. Fefer, MD answer questions about risk factors, symptoms, treatment and the screening tests that help catch prostate cancer early when it’s easier to treat.
+Radiation oncologist Peter F. Orio, III, DO and Chief of Urology Sergio D. Fefer, MD answer questions about risk factors, symptoms, treatment and the screening tests that help catch prostate cancer early when it’s easier to treat.

 Why is routine screening for prostate cancer so important?